javajon/pact-with-kubernetes/readme.md

 ### How do I shut down? ###

-* You can suspend Minikube and the entire cluster with `minikube stop`
+    Suspend Minikube and the entire cluster

+    minikube stop

+or

-* You can also just delete the Kubernetes namespaces with `kubectl delete namespace pact`
+    Delete the Kubernetes pact namespaces

+    kubectl delete namespace pact

-* The easiest way to start fresh is `minikube delete`.
-This will remove the whole Minikube installation from the virtual machine and can always be recreate with the `start.sh` script.
+The easiest way to start fresh is to remove the Minikube virtual machine from VirtualBox

+    This will remove the whole Minikube installation

+    minikube delete

+The Minikube installation can always be recreate with the `start.sh` script.